-The Desert Dispatch was established in 1854 by two former military teamsters-Samuel Warnock and Joseph Swycaffer-who, under a contract with the Army, operated an express mail service between San Diego and Fort Yuma, a distance of 170 miles.
-Twice each month, one started eastward from Old Town in San Diego while the other started westward from Fort Yuma.
-They met "in the middle" where they exchanged their mail bags.
-Each rode on a mule because that was the best way of crossing the rugged mountains east of San Diego and the arid and nearly grassless Colorado Desert.
-(At that time, there was no military road.)
+Further details are largely unverified.
+The most popular version is that twice each month, one of the partners started eastward from Old Town in San Diego while the other started westward from Fort Yuma.
+They met somewhere "in the middle" where they exchanged their mail bags and then turned around.
+Each rode on a mule because-in the absence of a road-that was the best way of crossing the rugged mountains east of San Diego and the arid and nearly grassless Colorado Desert.